Aon Assessment Tests - The Complete Guide [2025]

 Other possible solutions: (4, 2, 6), (8, 2, 4), (6, 2, 5).

-Here is a video that explains exactly how it works:
+Here’s a video that explains exactly how the cut-e numerical aptitude test works:

 Tip💡: As you can see, the difficulty of the questions increases as you progress, the equation has more variables and the calculations are more challenging, especially under a strict time limit.

-Let's look at an example of a scales verbal question:
+Let’s explore an example of a scales verbal reasoning question from a cut-e verbal reasoning test.

 cut-e verbal passage